 Stanford lies at the heart of Silicon Valley, where orchards have given way to knowledge-based industries and the environment is more urban than rural.
-The university, too, has grown and changed dramatically over the past few decades—yet about 60 percent (4,980 acres) of our total contiguous land remains undeveloped.
+The university, too, has grown and changed dramatically over the past few decades – yet about 60 percent of our total contiguous land (8,180 acres) remains undeveloped.
 Our ability to use this land sustainably is a key factor in ensuring that Stanford remains a vital, productive community and a pleasant, healthy place to work and live.
+Stanford land also supports a substantial stock of housing, in addition to academic buildings.
+A residential university since its inception, Stanford provides student and faculty housing plus rental units available to the public.
+Stanford land also supports a substantial stock of housing, in addition to academic buildings.
+A residential university since its inception, Stanford provides student and faculty housing plus rental units available to the public.

 Stanford land encompasses varied ecosystems and provides habitat to three federally protected species: the California red-legged frog, the steelhead trout and the California tiger salamander.
 These undeveloped lands support teaching and research as well.
 The 1,200-acre Jasper Ridge Biological Preserve, for instance, provides fertile ground for field studies by researchers from Stanford and other universities.
 It’s also an outdoor classroom for Stanford and other college and university researchers and students, hundreds of K–12 students, and members of local organizations.